kazilab/ExposoGraph2/README.md

 └── test_storage.py
 ```

-`kinetic_parameters.json` remains the source for literature-backed Michaelis-Menten and Hill fits. `proxy_flux_parameters.json` and `proxy_flux_provenance.json` carry the receptor-mediated and semi-quantitative proxy blocks used for manuscript classes that do not yet have full measured kinetic calibration.
+`kinetic_parameters.json` remains the source for literature-backed Michaelis-Menten and Hill fits. `proxy_flux_parameters.json` and `proxy_flux_provenance.json` carry the receptor-mediated and semi-quantitative proxy blocks used for classes that do not yet have full measured kinetic calibration.

 ## Node & Edge Types